hemanthsaireddyvelamuri/assaignment2-velamuri/README.md

  # Velamuri Hemanth Sai Reddy
  ###### Ambapuram

  Ambapuram, it is my **birthplace**.
-It is a small village with peaceful environment.**My childhood is comletely brought up in my village**, most of the people in my village are our relatives and they take care of me very well.
+It is a small village with peaceful environment.**My childhood is completely brought up in my village**, most of the people in my village are our relatives and they take care of me very well.

 ***